profezzorn/ProffieOSDocs/display/images-and-animations.md

 ## Looped Animations
 To make a looped animation, use bmp files, stacking frames vertically.
 For instance, a bmp image that is 128x64 is a 2-frame looped animation.
 128x96 is a 3-frame looped animation, etc.
 Use the "magick" command with "-append" (which stacks the frames vertically) and "-monochrome" flags, which looks like this:
-( * is a wildcard so all files enging in ".jpg" will be processed)
+( * is a wildcard so all files ending in ".jpg" will be processed)
 `convert -append -monochrome *.jpg font.bmp`
 The resulting file named "font.bmp" is now ready to play on the OLED.